Burgeon-SCP/wp-lowcode-ps/readme.txt

 2. Distribution of elements inside pages can be achieved by using gallery classes.
 3. Responsive alteration of displayed elements can be achieved using gallery-<SizeCode>-[hide|show|flex|cont] classes.
 3.1.
 SizeCode: xl (extralarge) > 1801px > lg (large) > 1400px > lp (laptop) > 940px > md (medium) > 640px > tb (tablets) > 480px > sm (smartphones)
-4. All pages can be referenced using id #page-<NameOfThePage> at inc>styles>pages.css
+4. All pages can be referenced using id #page-<NameOfThePage> at inc/styles/pages.css
 5. Best way to alter appeareance is by editing css structure files from inc > styles.
 6. If you create new style files add new lines with adapted id and path/to/your/file at inc/locopas-functions.php lines 94 to 102.
-7. If you want to keep track of future updates email us at webmaster@burgeon.life with the subject 'LoCoPas news'.
+7. If you want to keep track of future updates email us at webmaster@burgeon.life with the subject 'LoCoPaS news'.
 8. Future theme versions will be oriented to:
 8.1.
 Reduce code abundance specially at styles.css 8.2.
 Create a minimized Customizer to easily and low-code-friendly alter basic appearance of pages.